1947 Rawalpindi massacres: Events

 The attacks were premeditated, and rumours were spread through mosques to instigate Muslim villagers.
 The attackers are said to have received weapons and funds from outside, and were partly funded by the Muslim League.
+They were armed with guns, rifles, axes, swords, spears, sticks, and in two cases with hand grenades.
 Houses of those driven out were razed and subsequently flattened up to prevent them from returning and rebuilding.
+Muslim houses were sometimes marked by their occupants to allow the attackers to distinguish them from houses of non-Muslims.
 The ancestral home of Tara Singh was also reduced to ashes.
-The mobs continued their campaign of loot and mass murder for two weeks without hindrance.
-While there is little evidence directly implicating the top leadership of the Muslim League—including Jinnah, no leaders of the Muslim League, national or provincial, offered any condemnation of the massacres.
+The mobs continued their campaign of loot and mass murder without hindrance.
+Muslim policemen aided and abetted the violence at many places throughout West Punjab, and at times responded inordinately late to appeals for help.
+There is evidence of involvement of Muslim League cadres and local politicians in the attacks, but little evidence directly implicating the top leadership of the Muslim League—including Jinnah.
+However, no leaders of the Muslim League, national or provincial, offered any condemnation of the massacres.